Neptune's Fountain, Gdańsk: History

-Formerly, the fountain was painted.
+The fountain was previously painted.
 The fountain was opened on October 9, 1633, the delay was caused due to numerous disruptions: the renovation of the Artus Court; problems with the robustness of the water system; the Polish–Swedish war; and the death of Abraham van den Blocke.
 In 1634 the fountain was encompassed by a fence decorated with gilded Polish Eagles.
 The inauguration of the fountain's operation took place on March 23, 1634.
 Between the years of 1757 and 1761, Johann Karl Stender made new fragments of the fountain and stem, and meister blacksmith Jakob Barren had reconstructed and replaced the broken grate.
 This is when the fountain received its Rococo architectural style.

 In 1927, the fountain was renovated.
 In the 1930s, Nazis removed the historic Polish Eagles from the fountain's fence as part of removing traces of the city's Polish history and heritage.
 The fountain was damaged during World War II, and moved to German-occupied Parchowo.
 After World War II the fountain was renovated between 1950 and 1954 and put back to operation on July 22, 1957.
 Historic Polish Eagles on the fence were restored.
 In 1988, as part of renovation works the fountain's genitals were covered with a fig leaf.
 A full renovation of the fountain occurred between September 2011 and April 2012.